This article was last updated in December of 2019. I will continue to update this information as my streams of income change over time.

 Audible lets you hire a professional voiceover artist that will record your book into an audio file.
 Then you can publish the audiobook for sale on Amazon.com.
 Again, once it’s up there, this is yet another form of passive income.

 On this website, if you visit my Reading List page, you will see that I’ve listed out each and every book that I’ve read over the years.
-Each book listed has a link attached to that specific book on Amazon.com.
+Each book listed has my affiliate link that redirects you to that specific book on Amazon.com.

-Another great thing about Amazon Associates is that they give you credit for any purchase within 24 for hours of clicking your link.
+Another great thing about Amazon Associates is that they give you credit for any purchase that is made within 24 for hours of clicking your link.

 So back to my previous example.